 EC: Did the Silas Deane have any impact on your Dad’s farming?

-Dr. Z: No, Doug Robbins was impacted but that was on the opposite side of Main Street toward the hill and the river.
+Dr. Z: No, Doug Robbins was impacted but that (the Zariphes farm) was on the opposite side of Main Street toward the hill and the river.
 The hill was what the town was named for; prior to that it was Stepney Parrish.

 RH: If we’re going to get through WWII, we’d better get on track.